 Mothers are not automatically entitled to child custody.
-However, it is often an uphill fight for fathers to prove that it is in the best interest of the children for the father to be awarded custody.
+However, it’s often an uphill fight for fathers to prove that it is in the best interest of the children for the father to be awarded custody.
 Skillful and experienced legal representation, well-versed in custody law, is the best way to improve your chances.

 What If You Were Never Married?

 Marriage is not a requirement for the court to determine child custody.
 Any parent can seek to establish a Parenting Plan with the court.
 Unmarried child custody is a growing issue for fathers who are not married to the child’s mother or who are in other non-traditional family situations.
 Unmarried fathers have the same rights as married fathers.

 Divorce Lawyers For Men™ attorneys advocate for fathers’ rights in divorce and fight to preserve fathers’ relationships with their children.
 Our attorneys have been fighting for, and winning, primary custody for fathers since 1983.
-If you’re a father and wish to be your kids’ primary custodial parent, hire a divorce lawyer from our firm nearest you to help you accomplish your goal or schedule a 30-minute consultation.
+If you’re a father and wish to be your kids’ primary custodial parent, choose a divorce lawyer from our firm nearest you to help you accomplish your goal or schedule a 30-minute consultation.